onasiscart/onasiscart/README.md

-# Welcome!
+# Welcome to Ona's code corner!

 Welcome to my GitHub!
 My name is Ona Siscart, I am a 4th-year Data Science and Engineering student from Barcelona, currently completing my Bachelor's Degree at **EPFL**.

 I am detail-oriented, rigorous, and organized in my work and code.
 My current interests lie in **Interpretability and AI Safety**, the **mathematical foundations of AI**, and **Large Language Models (LLMs)**.
-I am actively looking for research opportunities and am open to collaborating on side projects.
+I am actively looking for research opportunities and am open to collaborating on cool side projects.

 ---